FACE OF AN ANGEL - Fountain Statue

 WINGS - The upper (outer) wing surface is next for a coat of epoxy and woven glass cloth.
 The rivets and wood screws are ground down and the aluminium must be keyed for a good bond.
 The artist is at this stage working on the head drawings and considering the best angle where the statue is mounted at a different angle to a figurehead.
 Copyright © photographs 23 April 2018 Cleaner Ocean Foundation Ltd. All rights reserved.

 PLASTIC WATERFALL - This is the pillar above which the Southern Angel is to be mounted. it was especially constructed to carry the angel statue.
 The pillar is hollow to carry a water reservoir and pump to feed the fountain water feature.
+The fountain is unique in that it is fed by an old well on site dating from 1900 that also provides drinking water to others in the area.
+No mains water is provided by Southern Water.

 This picture was taken last year after a hot summer turned to rain.
 Copyright © 18 July 2017 Cleaner Ocean Foundation Ltd., all rights reserved.
 You will need the permission of COF to reproduce these pictures except for educational use or research.